mferbarrera/django-modelform-table/README.md

 # django-modelform-table
-This module enable to transform a modelformset into handsontable
+This module enable to transform a modelformset factory into handsontable